Nolan Arenado Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 14th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Royals pitching staff ranks 15th in MLB.

-- The Royals have a 5.19 team ERA that ranks 29th among all league pitching staffs.
+- The Royals have a 5.10 team ERA that ranks 28th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.